kimptoc/wowactivityfeed/readme.txt

 -

 LATER
+- licence for code?
+- redirect load/data pages to other pages - stats/registered
 - search? could try all realms... or at least select region/realm and enter name - can confirm/select char...
 - thanks page - for all tools used :)
 - pet battle related feed, levels, achievements